SaaS Security

 SaaS Policy Rule Recommendations

-App-IDs, gain visibility into those applications, and control them.
-Security policy
+gain visibility into those apps, and control them.
+Security policy rules that allow SSL,

-rules that allow SSL, web-browsing, or “any” application might allow unsanctioned SaaS
+web-browsing, or “any” app might allow unsanctioned SaaS apps that can introduce

-those applications and control them, SaaS Security administrators can recommend policy
+security risks to your network.
+To gain visibility into those apps and control them, SaaS Security administrators can recommend policy rules for specific SaaS apps

-rules for specific SaaS apps to administrators who have the authority to import and
+to administrators who have the authority to import and commit (push) them to Security

-example, you might create a SaaS policy rule
+might create a SaaS policy rule

 recommendation that blocks all HR and Finance employees from uploading assets to risky